NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2.md

 * Verbosity of log messages reduced for project.json managed projects - [1163](https://github.com/NuGet/Home/issues/1163)
 * Now properly displaying the installed version of a package in the user interface - [1061](https://github.com/NuGet/Home/issues/1061)
+* Packages with dependency ranges specified in their nuspec now have pre-release versions of those dependencies installed for a stable package version - [1304](https://github.com/NuGet/Home/issues/1304)

 A complete list of issues addressed for the Visual Studio extension can be found in the NuGet GitHub [3.2 milestone](https://github.com/nuget/home/issues?q=is%3Aissue+is%3Aclosed+-label%3AClosedAs%3ADuplicate+milestone%3A3.2)